peteroupc/peteroupc.github.io/random.md

 <a id=Cryptographic_RNGs_Requirements></a>
 ### Cryptographic RNGs: Requirements
-A cryptographic RNG generates random bits that behave like independent uniform random bits, such that an outside party has no more than negligible advantage in correctly guessing prior or future unseen output bits of that RNG even after knowing how the RNG works and/or extremely many outputs of the RNG, or prior unseen output bits of that RNG after compromising its security, such as reading its internal state.[^38]
+A cryptographic RNG generates bits that behave like independent uniform random bits, such that an outside party has no more than negligible advantage in correctly guessing prior or future unseen output bits of that RNG even after knowing how the RNG works and/or extremely many outputs of the RNG, or prior unseen output bits of that RNG after compromising its security, such as reading its internal state.[^38]

 If a cryptographic RNG implementation uses a PRNG: